deveshdatwani/trendsonthemap/README.md

 ## Project Walkthrough

-The two modules which run the webapp are app.py and find_trends.py.
-Whenever a call is made to '/' page of the server, the main_page function decorated by flask's app first connects to the database to fetch trends, latitude and longitude of every city.
-It then creates markers on the folium map.
+The two modules which power the webapp are app.py and find_trends.py.
+Whenever a call is made to '/' page of the server, the main_page function decorated by flask app connects to the database to fetch trends, latitude and longitude for every city.
+It then creates markers on the folium map with the retrieved lat and long.

-Folium binds this into an html template which is then embedded in an iframe of another jinja template.
+Folium binds this into an html template which is then embedded in an iframe of the webiste's core jinja template.

 -- mysql-connector connecting to the database.